 If you need...

-- Medical, hearing, or vision devices
+- Hearing or vision devices (including glasses)

-- Special food
+- Special food due to dietary restrictions

 - Translation or interpretation services

 - Public assistance for food and health services

 - Help from a caretaker